Extended-Thunder/send-later/index.md

 menu, and selecting "Send Later > Move scheduld messages(s) to this Thunderbird".

-**Beware,** however, that if the accounts configured into the two Thunderbird instances don't exactly match, you may see unpredictable behavior including Send Later messages getting sent out through the wrong mail servers.
+You probably want to make sure the email addresses in the From line of the messages you're claiming correspond to existing identities in your current Thunderbird instance, or strange things may happen when Send Later tries to deliver the messages.
 See [below](#matching-accounts) for more on this and what to do about it.

 <a name="prefs"></a>